MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="assign-an-audio-conferencing-license"></a>Zuweisen einer Audiokonferenz-Lizenz

 > [!NOTE]
-> You can't assign licenses using the **Skype for Business admin center**.
-You must use the Office 365 admin center.
+> Sie können keine Lizenzen über das **Skype for Business Admin Center**zuweisen.
+Sie müssen das Microsoft 365 Admin Center verwenden.
 See [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

  **So weisen Sie eine Lizenz für einen Benutzer zu**

 1. Melden Sie sich bei Office 365 mit Ihrem Firmen- oder Schulkonto an.

-2. Navigieren Sie in der linken Navigationsleiste des **Office 365 Admin Center** zu **Benutzer** > **Aktive Benutzer**, und wählen Sie die entsprechenden Benutzer aus der Liste der verfügbaren Benutzer aus.
+2. Wechseln Sie in der linken Navigationsleiste des Admin Centers zu **Benutzer** > **aktive**Benutzer, und wählen Sie dann den Benutzer oder die Benutzer aus der Liste der verfügbaren Benutzer aus.

     > [!NOTE]
     > If you are assigning licenses to up to 20 users at the same time, you can use the **Select a view** drop-down then choose one of the options or create your own view.
 Then click **Edit**, **Next** twice then select the license and click **Submit**.
 You can also assign licenses to multiple users by using Windows Powershell.
 For instructions and sample PowerShell scripts, see [Assign Skype for Business licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).